JKBOSE Class 10th Biology PDF Notes

 Q.10 What are the effects of water pollution on aquatic life?

-Ans: The effects of water pollution on aquatic life can be severe and can include decreased oxygen levels, harm to reproductive systems and death.
-It can also lead to the extinction of certain species and the disruption of entire ecosystems.
+Ans: The effects of water pollution on aquatic life can be severe and may include reduction in oxygen levels, damage to the reproductive system and death.
+It can also lead to extinction of some species and disintegration of entire ecosystems.